limi/limi.github.io/_posts/2013-10-08-checkboxes.md

 Most sites these days that aren’t just displaying content will fail in interesting &amp; mysterious ways if you don’t have JavaScript enabled.
 For the general population, Firefox will appear broken.

-> Fun historical fact: If you disabled JavaScript in Netscape 4, CSS would also stop working&#8202;&mdash;&#8202;because CSS was applied to the page using… JavaScript.
+> Fun historical fact: If you disabled JavaScript in Netscape 4, CSS would also stop working — because CSS was applied to the page using… JavaScript.

 And yes, I know that some people have reasons (privacy, web development) to turn off JavaScript.
-There are many add-ons that can help with this&#8202;&mdash;&#8202;but it’s not something that we should ship to hundreds of millions of users.
+There are many add-ons that can help with this — but it’s not something that we should ship to hundreds of millions of users.

 ## Turning off navigation